Petetunze/Apartment_Tracker/README.md

 We communicated via Discord for any questions regarding the project and for updates.
 At the end of the course, we sumbitted it and got full marks for the project.

 Note: The original creation of this idea was in Fall of 2021.
 I refactored the code, added more features, fixed bugs, and added more quality of life improvments.
+Reuploaded with more professional improvements such as better comments, better handling, etc.

 Program Outline: